-- 7. Check the entire brake systems (fluid level, pads, etc.), all controls, headlights, taillight, brake light, and headlight aim; adjust or replace if necessary. - 8.
+- Check the entire brake system (fluid level, pads, etc.), all controls, headlights, taillight, brake light, and headlight aim.
+Adjust or replace if necessary. - 8.
 Check the tire pressure.
-Inflate to recommended pressure as necessary. - 9.
-Tighten all nuts, bolts, cap screws, and screws making sure all calibrated nuts, cap screws, and bolts are tightened to specifications. - 10.
-Make sure the steering moves freely and does not bind. - 11.
-Check the spark plug.
-Clean or replace as necessary. - 12.
-Check the air filter and the air filter housing.
+Inflate to recommended pressure if necessary. - 9.
+Tighten all nuts, bolts, cap screws, and screws to specifications. - 10.
+Make sure the steering moves freely and does not bind. - Check the spark plug.
+Clean or replace as necessary. - Check the air filter and the air filter housing.
 Clean or replace as necessary.